-Connecting employers with our highly trained engineering and computer science students is one of our most pertinent goals.
+Connecting employers with our highly trained and diverse community of engineering and computer science students is one of our most pertinent goals.
 If you are interested in hiring Wayne State University students you can work with Career Resource Center staff to share opportunities, recruit talent, schedule information sessions, get involved with campus and host events.

 Each year the College of Engineering hosts a Fall & Winter Career Fair to promote internship, co-op and full-time opportunities for our engineering students.
 Our largest career fair is typically held in the Fall of each year.
 Last year, our fall career fair featured approximately 90 employers and more than 650 College of Engineering students and alumni.

 Information sessions hosted on campus are a great way for you to share information about your company brand and hiring needs with engineering and computer science students.
 Most information sessions include a presentation about company culture, employee perks/benefits, application process, and current projects.
 They are generally held in our newly renovated Ford Activity Center room located in the College of Engineering.
 Information sessions are free for employers to host, but most employers do choose to provide lunch/dinner or light refreshments for students as an added bonus.

 If you are looking for a more casual way to connect with students, you can host a recruiting table or room in the College of Engineering.
 We will promote the event to students in advance.
 Most interactions will be short 2-3 minute conversations on opportunities at your company, and ways to approach applying (and best fit).
 Most employers bring resources along with them, such as infographics, job postings, information on the company, and small giveaways.

 Professional Development Workshops